-Rabbit guards made of metal wire with 1⁄4- to 3⁄4-inch mesh may be effective in protecting individual high value specimens.
+Rabbit guards made of metal wire with 1/4- to 3/4-inch mesh may be effective in protecting individual high value specimens.
 Hardware cloth can also be used.
 Rabbit guards should be placed 1-2 inches away from the plant.
 Do not allow debris to accumulate inside these screen guards as this creates an ideal environment for borer infestation and may attract voles.
 All guards should be anchored to the ground.

 Miscellaneous methods: Harassment techniques, such as dogs and motion detector activated water sprayers, provide only short-term protection.
-Contact (e.g., thiram-based) and area (e.g., naphthalene) repellents have been used for rabbit control with variable effectiveness; however, most rabbit repellents are not approved for use on foods grown for human consumption, so check the active ingredients of any product before use.
+Contact (e.g., thiram-based) and area (e.g., naphthalene) repellents have been used for rabbit control with variable effectiveness; however, most rabbit repellents are not approved for use on foods grown for human consumption, so check the product label and active ingredients before use.
 Rabbits are classified as a game species and, as such, can be hunted during open rabbit seasons.
-Finally, trapping rabbits may be a viable option if damage is not too extensive.
+Finally, trapping rabbits (but excluding relocation and release of captured animals on property not owned) may be a viable option if damage is not too extensive.
 Consult the state Wildlife agency prior to implementing any hunting or trapping program to assure compliance with existing regulations.